-Does this framework I require Application of Number achievement above the minimum SASW requirement?
-YES \square NO \boxtimes
+Does this framework require Application of Number achievement above the minimum SASW requirement?
+YES \Box NO \boxtimes

-If YES, please state the grade/level required for Maths and give a brief RE is required: ASON as to why this Enter alternative grade/level requirements and reasons here.
+If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
 Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.
 Is Digital Literacy a requirement in this framework?
-YES \Box NO
+YES \square NO \boxtimes